Shanira Blanco

-Shanira Blanco Colón (born August 1, 1981) is a Puerto Rican TV presenter and model, social media influencer and former national director of Miss Mundo de Puerto Rico and Miss Earth Puerto Rico.
+Shanira Blanco Colón (born August 1, 1981) is a Puerto Rican TV host, model, influencer and beauty pageant titleholder.
+She is former national director of Miss Mundo de Puerto Rico, Miss Grand Puerto Rico and Miss Earth Puerto Rico.

 Personal life

 Shanira Mariette Blanco Colón was born in San Juan, Puerto Rico to a Puerto Rican mother, María Colón, and a Dominican father, Ángel Blanco.
 Blanco is the oldest of three children from that marriage.

 In 2013 Blanco married longtime boyfriend Dr. Augusto Ayala.
 They had a son in 2015, Mateo Ayala Blanco.

 Beauty pageants

 When she was 19 years old, she started competing in different beauty pageants, which made her travel the world to places like Venezuela, France, Germany, Turkey and the Philippines among others, and won Miss Amber World 2001 and Miss Folklore World 2001.

 Miss Puerto Rico Universe 2004

 Blanco represented Carolina municipality at Miss Puerto Rico Universe 2004 pageant, where she finished second runner-up to Alba Reyes.